Raspberry Pi Minecraft Bedrock Server

 Initial Run of Nukkit

-6. With Nukkit now downloaded to our Raspberry Pi, we can now run it, this will generate all the files we need to be able to configure the server further.
+6. With Nukkit now downloaded to our Raspberry Pi, we can run it, which will generate all the necessary files to further configure the server.

 Running Nukkit is incredibly easy, we can run it with the following simple command.

-8. The server should immediately begin to boot up, and the server should display the following text when it is ready to be connected to.
+8. The server should immediately begin booting up, and when it is ready to be connected, it should display the following text.

 [INFO] Preparing level "world"